Skip to main content

 The class must also have:

-• A unique static authProvider string property - a lowercased value which typically indicates the name of the provider (e.g “dropbox”).
+• A unique static authProvider string property - a lowercased value which indicates name of the grant OAuth2 provider to use (e.g google for Google).
+If your provider doesn’t use OAuth2, you can omit this property.

 • A static property static version = 2, which is the current version of the Companion Provider API.